Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 - Variable names must be nouns that clearly describe the function or data the variable stores.
 - Avoid using obscure abbreviations or names with no specific meaning.
 - Main nouns must come first, followed by additional descriptive nouns.
+Adjective goes first and follow by noun.

 #### Correct Examples:
 - `taskId`: Identifier of a task.